 - Have a sippy cup or bottle nearby in case baby get thirsty or needs a break to wash down all that yummy cake.

 - Avoid getting a chocolate cake!
 It looks… gross.
 And that’s all I’ll say about that, lol!
+I also suggest avoiding cakes with a lot of red icing.

 - Fondant is beautiful but you’ll need to keep an extra close eye on baby during the smash because fondant is difficult to chew and could present a choking hazard.
 (This also goes for any decorative details on the cake, including things like toothpicks and wooden dowels.)